 The indicative annual timeline for the Community Amenities Fund (From 2020 onwards) is:

 BayTrust offers two scholarships, the Dillon Scholarship and the BayTrust Bruce Cronin Scholarship

-Applications for the Dillon Scholarship open in October each year.
+Applications for the Dillon Scholarship open on 1 November 2020 for 2021 study year.

 If you have any questions please call or email Yvonne on 07 578 6546 or firstname.lastname@example.org.

 4 Quick Facts About The Dillon Scholarship

 The scholarship provides financial assistance to people who have significant disabilities and who will be undertaking tertiary education